themeum/Page-Builder-Docs/block_and_layout.md

 }
 add_filter('wppb_add_layout', 'prefix_add_layout_callback');
 ```
-*Note:* All the field is required for the layout.
+*Note:* All the fields are required.